-Unfortunately, this day, I was not feeling very well.
+Unfortunately, this day, I was not feeling well.
 When I walked in, I noticed that there was someone in the stall a couple of doors down from the one I picked.
 I sat down, clenched, and did my best to wait until the other person left.

 After a few minutes, there was no sound of toilet paper being ripped off, no flushing, no standing and adjusting of clothes, no movement whatsoever from the other stall.
 Fuck!
 They must be having a movement as well and are hoping I will leave soon so they can finish.
 Sorry, sweetie, let the battle of wills begin!